alias454/rss-syphon/README.md

 - Fetch and parse multiple RSS feeds asynchronously
 - Keyword-based filtering with support for ignored terms
 - Lookback support to process older articles on new deployments
-- Integration with Slack, Notion, Zendesk outputs
+- Integration with Slack, Notion, and Zendesk outputs
 - Dynamic keyword ingestion from Splunk queries
 - Robust error handling and logging
+- Modular outputs expansion supported

 ## Requirements